(Above) A stellar photo spread of 14 well-known transwomen published by the short lived C*ndy Magazine in 2014

 The March of Time

-In 2000 there were roughly 60,000 post-GCS women in the entire world - and most had used a few dozen surgeons (each performing between 50 and 300 procedures a year) whose individual merits were intensely debated within the trans-community.
-Fast forward to 2020 and a million post-GCS women is probably an underestimation, with many times that number who were born Sex 'Male' now identifying their gender as being Female.
-In Thailand there are now specialist hospitals which annually each perform more "Gender Confirmation" surgeries than were being performed in the entire world twenty years ago.
+In 2000 there were about 60,000 post-GCS women in the entire world - and most had used a few dozen surgeons (each performing between 50 and 300 procedures a year) whose individual merits were intensely debated within the trans-community.
+Fast forward to 2020 and a million post-GCS women is probably an underestimation.
+Thailand has overtaken the USA as the 'market leader' due to the low price and generally high quality of the surgical procedures performed there.
+Once small clinics in Thailand have now grown into specialist hospitals which each perform up to 3,000 Gender Confirmation surgeries annually (over 90% on foreigners) - more than were being performed in the entire world twenty years ago!

-Probably because of the huge increase on the number of transwomen, they are no longer constantly featuring on afternoon television shows or in a tabloid newspaper exposé.
+Probably because of the huge increase on the number of transwomen, they are no longer constantly featuring on afternoon television shows or in a tabloid newspaper expose.
 Transwomen are no longer rare freaks.
 Most people (particularly in younger age groups) now personally know someone who is transgender - a family member, classmate, friend, work colleague, etc. This is changing attitudes to the extent that going deep stealth after transition is no longer the goal of every transwoman who can pass convincingly as a woman.